RakhithJK/ZiaUrR3hman-LinkedSocialToolkit-wiki/How-to-download-sent-invitations.md

 You can download sent invitations details.
-Click on “**Withdraw sent invites**” button from  **Linked Social Toolkit** left menu then you will see dialog as below
+Click the “**Withdraw sent invites**” button from  **Linked Social Toolkit** left menu then you will see dialog as below

 ![How to download sent invitations](https://github.com/ZiaUrR3hman/LinkedSocialToolkit/raw/master/images/Hot-to-Withdraw-sent-invites.png)